How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 This is the best time for you and your child.

-The crucial difference between the 97% satisfied group and the 27% regret group
+What's the difference between 97% satisfied moms and the 27% who regret it?

 "Why is my outcome so different from my friends who gave birth at the same time?"